NestJS

 Create an HTTP cloud function

-nest-app(or custom name) - Submission method: Select [Local folder upload]
+nest-app(or a custom name) - Submit method: Select Local folder upload

-- Function code: Select your NestJS project root directory
+- Function code: Select the root directory of your NestJS project

 - Runtime environment: Select